jonrhuang/jonrhuang.github.io/_pages/about.md

 Hi, I'm Jon!
 I am a computer hardware engineer at Brown Deer Technology developing RISC-V soft processor cores and SoCs implemented on FPGAs.

+I enjoy cooking, baking, and making drinks.
+Activities I enjoy include rock climbing, video games, and going to the gym.

+Currently, I'm enjoying learning ReactJS and plan to deploy a website with cocktail recipes I've made before.